 - Each page should be signed with the researcher's full name and dated.
 No entry should be changed or added to after signature.
 If the researcher has any additional information or corrections, a new entry should be made.

 - If an additional entry is made between the initial and final pages recording an experiment, the entry should identify the page on which the previous entry for that experiment occurs.

-- When the research notebook is completely filled and is no longer required for reference, it should be indexed (fill in table of contents at start of notebook) and handled in accordance with the company's established record retention and destruction policy for such documents.
+- When the research notebook is completely filled and is no longer required for reference, it should be indexed (fill in table of contents at the start of notebook) and handled in accordance with the Purdue Student Soybean Innovation Competition rules.